gbasilisco/easyCAA/README.md

 The project is a free interpretation of **AraSuite** platform, in particular of [AraWord](http://sourceforge.net/projects/araword/files/?source=navbar) tool. **AraWord** works in client mode, **easyCCA** is a open&free software web-based.

-This is an attempt to build a easy platform to serve the teachers to use the CAA (**Augmentative and Alternative Communication**).
+This is an attempt to build an easy platform to serve the teachers to use the CAA (**Augmentative and Alternative Communication**).

 Moreover **easyCCA** can works on very basic OS like Windows RT.

-You can download the directory of project and with a double-click on `index.html` file run the **easyCCA** to your web browser.
+You can download the directory of project and, with a double-click on `index.html` file, run the **easyCCA** to your web browser.

 **easyCCA** can run on any webserver or offline.